 Citizens Access is the online bank venture of Citizens Bank.
-Operating entirely online allows the new bank to offer some of the best CD rates in the industry.
-Each of the bank’s five CD terms earns competitive rates, meaning you’ll get to boost your savings no matter which account you open.
+Each of the bank’s five CD terms earns decent rates, meaning you’ll get a moderate boost to your savings no matter which account you open.

 Just be aware of the high minimum deposit of $5,000.
 You’ll need to meet this amount to open a Citizens Access CD.
 If you choose to open more than one account, like when building a CD ladder, you’ll need this amount for each account you want to open.